What is an Employee Stock Purchase Plan?

 Is the Employee Stock Purchase Plan Worth It?

-Whether or not an employee stock purchase plan (ESPP) is worthwhile for you depends on a number of different aspects, such as the conditions of the plan, the financial goals you have set for yourself, and your overall financial status.
+Whether an employee stock purchase plan (ESPP) is worthwhile for you depends upon several aspects, such as the program’s conditions, the financial goals you have set for yourself, and your overall financial status.

-An employee stock purchase plan (ESPP) gives workers the opportunity to buy shares of their employer at a price that is lower than the current market value by as much as 15%.
-Employees have the opportunity to make a big return on their investments in the company stock if the stock performs successfully.
+An employee stock purchase plan (ESPP) allows workers to buy shares of their employer at a price lower than the current market value by as much as 15%.
+Employees can make a significant return on their investments in the company stock if the stock performs successfully.

 On the other hand, employees run the risk of suffering financial losses if the stock price goes down.